Capriati clan: History

 In March 2024, a photo of the then mayor of Bari Antonio Decaro appeared on social medias, with the sister and niece of the boss Antonino Capriati.
 The photo caused a stir among the population and political parties, who asked the mayor for explanations.
 After the photo went viral and appeared in national newspapers, the mayor defended himself by saying that he didn't know who they were and after investigating he discovered that despite belonging to the Capriati family, the women are unrelated to the clan's activities, while the niece of the Capriati boss, Annalisa Milzi, denied any relationship between her and her mother and the mayor, claiming that this photo is from the Feast of the Patron Saint Saint Nicholas in 2023, and that it was taken after asking the mayor if she could take a selfie with him.
-On 25 March 2024 arrived in Bari the access commission of the Interior Ministry, to evaluate hypotheses of mafia infiltration in the city.
+On 25 March 2024, the access commission of the Interior Ministry arrived in Bari to evaluate hypotheses of mafia infiltration in the city.

 In October 2024, the confiscation of the assets of Vito Martiradonna, known as Vitin l'Enèl, former cashier of the clan, was confirmed.
 The confiscated assets include two luxury apartments in London, bank accounts, Rolex watches, jewelry and other luxury items.
 These assets had been discovered by the G.I.C.O. as part of the 2018 investigation, which led to the arrest of 22 people, involved in the creation of a real holding company for illegal gambling that had generated an estimated turnover of €1 billion and also had the support of Tommaso Parisi, son of Savino Parisi, head of the Parisi-Palermiti clan, a historic ally of the Capriati clan.